 There are diverse foundation and government programs available but many of them are obscure.
 The dissertation prospectus can sometimes function as the core for a grant application.
 In searching out prospects, a student should consider all the different categories into which their research might fit in terms of chronology (e.g. Renaissance Studies), geography (e.g. Asian Studies), subject (e.g. Slavery Studies), or methodology (e.g. Medical History), as well as categories into which they themselves might fit that could qualify them for a fellowship (e.g. as an alumna/alumnus of a particular university).

 The Duke Graduate School has an annual program of awards and doctoral candidates in History.
 However, the resources are limited and the competition is very keen.
 The number and size of these awards vary slightly from year to year.
 The most recent information can be found at the Graduate School's Financial Assistance webpage.
 Other awards are made within the University and opportunities based in other departments where history graduate students are eligible may exist.
-Watch messages from the DGSA and the DGS, and the bulletin boards in the Graduate Lounge.
+Watch messages from the DGSA and the DGS, and from the Graduate School and other units of the university.

-Anne F. Scott History Research Travel Award, administered by the History Department, is given to several recipients each spring to cover research expenses, such as travel.
+The History Department administers the Anne F. Scott History Research Travel Award, which is given to several recipients each spring to cover research expenses, such as travel.
 Applications are open to Duke Undergraduates and graduate students engaged in research relating to women's history.
 Notice of the competition is circulated by the History Department.
 Awards range from $200 to $3000.

 The Graduate School's selection procedures and schedule change slightly each year, but the following general rules apply to fellowships administered through the Graduate School: